fernaldy112/binotify/README.md

 usable musics and albums data.
 In accordance with the data, you will need to populate the container with music and cover image files.

-This step can be done manually by moving these [files](https://drive.google.com/drive/folders/1jnCas8bkn277-HpWwX5v5lKysBz6oiUq) to your local copy inside the `assets` directory.
+This step can be done manually by moving `assets` folder in [files](https://drive.google.com/drive/folders/1jnCas8bkn277-HpWwX5v5lKysBz6oiUq) to your local copy replacing the `assets` directory.

 ### Composing